jinpark-pro/swift_data_collections/README.md

         This shoe is Black, size 12, and does have laces.
         This shoe is Red, size 8, and does not have laces.
       ```

+#### Comparing Information with `Equatable`

+- Imagine your team is building an employee directory app for your company.
+You're tasked with building the data model to represent all the employees, their job titles, and their phone numbers.

+  - ```swift
+      struct Employee {
+        var firstName: String
+        var lastName: String
+        var jobTitle: String
+        var phoneNumber: String
+      }

+      struct Company {
+        var name: String
+        var employees: [Employee]
+      }
+    ```

+- While building the app, you're asked to build a feature that allows any employee to edit their own information and prevents them from editing anyone else's information.
+You'll accomplish this by displaying an Edit button when the user navigates to their own detail screen.
+- But how can you make sure it's the right employee?
+Each time the current employee navigates to an employee detail screen, you'll need to compare that employee to the employee whose information is displayed.
+- Imagine you have access to the current employee with a `Session.currentEmployee` variable, which returns an Employee instance matching the current user.
+The view controller in charge of displaying the employee detail screen has an employee property.
+When the app loads a new employee detail screen, you'll need to check whether Session.currentEmployee and employee are equal.
+If so, you'll enable the Edit button.
+If not, you'll hide the button.
+- You might consider writing something like the following:

+  - ```swift
+      let currentEmployee = Session.currentEmployee
+      // Employee(firstName: "Daren", lastName: "Estrada", jobTitle: "Product Manager", phoneNumber: "415-555-0692")

+      let selectedEmployee = Employee(firstName: "James", lastName: "Kittel", jobTitle: "Marketing Director", phoneNumber: "415-555-9293")

+      if currentEmployee == selectedEmployee {
+        // Enable "Edit" button
+      }
+    ```

+- The code above is a good thought.
+The == operator checks whether two values are equal.
+But because Employee is a custom type, you must tell Swift exactly how to compare two instances for equality.
+You'll do this by adopting the Equatable protocol.
+- The Equatable protocol requires you to provide an implementation for the == operator on your custom type with a static == function that takes lhs (left-hand side) and rhs (right-hand side) parameters and returns a Bool that says whether the two values are equal:

+  - ```swift
+      struct Employee: Equatable {
+        var firstName: String
+        var lastName: String
+        var jobTitle: String
+        var phoneNumber: String

+        static func ==(lhs: Employee, rhs: Employee) -> Bool {
+          // Logic that determines whether the value on the left-hand side and right-hand side are equal
+        }

+      }
+    ```

+- Consider the example above with two employees.
+How might you determine whether the two employees are equal?
+The following code returns true if both the firstName and lastName values are the same for both employees:

+  - ```swift
+      struct Employee: Equatable {
+        var firstName: String
+        var lastName: String
+        var jobTitle: String
+        var phoneNumber: String

+        static func ==(lhs: Employee, rhs: Employee) -> Bool {
+          return lhs.firstName == rhs.firstName && lhs.lastName == rhs.lastName
+        }
+      }
+    ```

+- That wasn't a bad start at implementing an equality check.
+But it breaks down quickly.
+Consider two different employees with the same name:

+  - ```swift
+      let currentEmployee = Employee(firstName: "James", lastName: "Kittel", jobTitle: "Industrial Designer", phoneNumber: "415-555-7766")
+      let selectedEmployee = Employee(firstName: "James", lastName: "Kittel", jobTitle: "Marketing Director", phoneNumber: "415-555-9293")

+      if currentEmployee == selectedEmployee {
+        // Enable "Edit" button
+      }
+    ```

+- This code returns true, so the employees would be able to edit each other's information in the directory.
+- How can you design a better check to see whether two Employee instances are equal?
+You can update the == method to check for each property:

+  - ```swift
+      struct Employee: Equatable {
+        var firstName: String
+        var lastName: String
+        var jobTitle: String
+        var phoneNumber: String

+        static func ==(lhs: Employee, rhs: Employee) -> Bool {
+            return lhs.firstName == rhs.firstName && lhs.lastName == rhs.lastName && lhs.jobTitle == rhs.jobTitle && lhs.phoneNumber == rhs.phoneNumber
+        }
+      }
+    ```

+- If you compare the first names, last names, job titles, and phone numbers, you'll get a more reliable result.
+As you grow as a programmer, you'll start to recognize these types of edge cases, and you'll learn how to account for them in your code.
+- Sometimes, the requirements of a protocol can be autogenerated for you.
+For example, if you specify that one of your types adopts Equatable and don't write your own == method, the Swift compiler will autogenerate an implementation that compares all the instance properties, like the one you just saw.
+So if all your == method is going to do is compare all the instance properties, you don't have to write it.
+The compiler will take care of it for you.
+- To use autogeneration, your type must be a `struct` or `enum` — classes do not support autogeneration.
+Also, each property's type must also conform to Equatable.

+  - ```swift
+      struct Employee: Equatable {
+        var firstName: String
+        var lastName: String
+        var jobTitle: String
+        var phoneNumber: String
+      }
+    ```